-- 1. Blockchain technology does not solve the fundamental security problems suffered by all electronic voting systems §3.
-Moreover, blockchains may introduce new problems that non-blockchain-based voting systems would not suffer from. - 2.
-Electronic, online, and blockchain-based voting systems are more vulnerable to serious failures than available paper-ballot-based alternatives (§2).
-Moreover, given the state of the art in computer security, they will continue to be so for the foreseeable future. - 3.
-Adding new technologies to systems may create new potential for attacks.
-Particular caution is appropriate in security-critical applications, especially where political pressures may favor an expedited approach. (§3.4).
+- Blockchain technology does not solve the fundamental security problems suffered by all electronic voting systems ("Blockchains as a ballot box" section).
+Moreover, blockchains may introduce new problems that nonblockchain-based voting systems would not suffer from. - 2.
+Electronic, online, and blockchain-based voting systems are more vulnerable to serious failures than available paper-ballotbased alternatives ("Vulnerabilities of electronic voting systems" section).
+Moreover, given the state of the art in computer security, they will continue to be so for the foreseeable future. - Adding new technologies to systems may create new potential for attacks.
+Particular caution is appropriate in security-critical applications, especially where political pressures may favor an expedited approach ("New problems blockchains introduce" section).

-The article has also provided a collection of critical questions intended as a reference point for evaluating any new voting system proposal from a security perspective ($\S4$), and provided references for further reading on this topic ($\S5$).
+The article has also provided a collection of critical questions intended as a reference point for evaluating any new voting system proposal from a security perspective ("Critical questions" section) and provided references for further reading on this topic ("Related work" section).